Razat94/learnSEO/README.md

 	It however DOES care about crawl depth or how many links someone has to click through to actually get to that content.
 	[This source](https://www.searchenginejournal.com/google-click-depth-matters-seo-url-structure/256779/)
 	explains [this](https://www.youtube.com/watch?v=zyQbNGUycX8) video at the 31:09 mark.
-> Having said all that, it is still good UX if we keep URL paths short & relevant.
+> Having said all that, it's still good UX if we keep URL paths short & relevant.
 > [Googles source](https://support.google.com/webmasters/answer/7451184?hl=en#hierarchy) & [Mozs source](https://moz.com/learn/seo/url)

-- [x] Just to reiterate the point above, the page depth (the number of clicks you need to reach a specific page from the homepage) does affect SEO.
+- [x] To reiterate the point above, page depth (the number of clicks you need to reach a specific page from the homepage) does affect SEO.
       [Source](https://www.oncrawl.com/oncrawl-seo-thoughts/page-depth-how-it-affects-your-seo-performance/)

 - [ ] You can use [this](https://support.google.com/webmasters/answer/9012289) tool to inspect your URLs.